Everything You Need to Know About Kosher Cooking

 Kosher Kitchen Rules

-It’s not only about what foods are kosher, but how they’re prepared.
+It’s not only about what animals are kosher, but how they’re prepared.
 From the slaughterhouse to the kitchen, strict rules of preparation must be followed to ensure food remains kosher.
 For example, meat and dairy products must never be combined—or even touched by the same utensil, even if that utensil has been washed.
-Like kosher foods, these kosher kitchen tips are used more or less depending on personal Jewish ethnic cultures and branches of Judaism.

 How to keep your kitchen kosher: